mrpep/myblog/content/posts/audio-lm/index.en.md

 all the samples are 4 seconds long, so it is expected that after 4 seconds the model will return silence.

 A nice thing about HuggingFace GPT2 implementation is that it allows key-value caching.
 This means that we don't need to generate all the intermediate outputs and compute attention with all the queries all the time during inference, as intermediate results are cached at each autoregressive sampling iteration.
-This saves a lot of computatios reducing the time required to generate the sequences.
+This saves a lot of computations reducing the time required to generate the sequences.
 This is not a minor detail as autoregressive sampling is expensive because it cannot be parallelized.

 ### Different flavors of sampling